Shreyas64815/Electronic-Component-3D-Models/Displays/0.96'' OLED Display/README.md

 ## Reference

-Dimensions were modeled using manufacturer documentation, available technical references, and verified measurements where applicable.
+Dimensions were modeled using available technical references, and verified measurements where applicable.

 ---